thetechnicker/PythonAISynth/docs/how_to_use/basics.md

 ## Making Music

+> Images need to be Edited to Highlight GUI Elements

 To make Music using this Synth, you need to have a valid Midi Input Port.
 You can select a Midi Port at the Select Box labeld **MIDI PORT**.